 In government relations work, it’s an asset to be an attorney.
 My clients know I can analyze and draft legislation with a lawyer’s eye and help them consider unintended consequences in the legislative process.
 When I talk to lawmakers, they know that I bring substantive knowledge to my clients’ proposed solutions.

-Gordon “Sandy” Sanford advises clients on government relations, regulatory and business litigation matters in Mississippi.
+Gordon “Sandy” Sanford performs government relations services and advises clients on regulatory and business litigation matters in Mississippi.
 He provides legislative analysis, creates and executes legislative plans, advocates for the passage of legislation and helps clients navigate the public procurement process.
 Sandy has deep experience advising public utilities on regulatory matters, and he advises companies in multiple industries on economic development issues including tax and other incentives.

 He also represents clients in commercial litigation in state and federal courts.
 Sandy has taken cases to trial through verdict in state court and handled appeals, including appeals to the Supreme Court of Mississippi.